District and county councillors

 - Councillors - allowances

 Councillors are entitled to certain allowances per year.
 These include a basic allowance, as well as allowances which cover subsistence, travel and special responsibilities, such as chairmanship of committees.

 All county and district councillors are required to list their financial and other interests.
 These forms are available to inspect at council offices and are in the process of being made available online.

 - Complaints about councillors

-How to let us know about any problems or complaints about the services we provide or the treatment you have received from us.
+How to let us know about any problems or complaints about the treatment you have received from councillors.